Kush-Varshney/CloudNotes/README.md

 ---

 **Note**: This is a demo application for educational purposes.
 For production use, ensure proper security audits and compliance measures.

-## 🌟 Show Your Support

-Give a ⭐️ if this project helped you!

----